 - Veterans of the U.S. military and active duty military personnel who are lawfully residing in the U.S. (even if not LPRs), their spouses, surviving spouses who have not remarried, and their children; and

-- Battered non-citizens who meet certain legal status requirements and were abused by a spouse or parent (and the children or parents of battered non-citizens).
-See What are the special non-citizen eligibility rules for battered immigrants and their families?.
+- Battered noncitizens who meet certain legal status requirements and were abused by a spouse, parent, or member of the spouse’s or parent’s family, such as an in-law (and the children or parents of battered noncitizens).
+See What are the special noncitizen eligibility rules for battered immigrants and their families?

-- A child born in the United States is a citizen regardless of the parent's immigration status.
+- A child born in the United States is a citizen regardless of the parent’s immigration status.
 Citizens also include most people born abroad to or adopted by a U.S. citizen.
 See DTA Transitions, May 2006, p.
-3. If your child is eligible but you yourself do not meet the non-citizen requirements, you can apply for and receive benefits for your citizen child but not for yourself.
-See Getting TAFDC for your children if you are a non-citizen.
+3. If your child is eligible but you yourself do not meet the noncitizen requirements, you can apply for and receive benefits for your citizen child but not for yourself.
+See Can you get TAFDC just for your children if you are not a citizen?

-- If you are an eligible non-citizen parent, but your child does not meet non-citizen rules (for example, if your child is a lawful permanent resident who entered the U.S. within the past five years), you may be eligible for yourself because you have a dependent child in your care even though the child is not eligible for benefits.
-106 C.M.R. § 203.560.
-See DTA Transitions, November 2002, p.
-2; DTA Transitions, May 2007, p.
+- If you are an eligible noncitizen parent, but your child does not meet noncitizen rules (for example, if your child is a lawful permanent resident who entered the U.S. within the past five years), you may be eligible for yourself because you have a dependent child in your care even though the child is not eligible for benefits.
+See DTA Transitions, Nov.
+2002, p.
+2; May 2007, p.
 3.

-- There are different non-citizen eligibility rules for Emergency Assistance (shelter and rehousing services for homeless families), see the Emergency Assistance Advocacy Guide and for SNAP (food stamps).
-See Food Stamps/SNAP Advocacy Guide: An Advocate's Guide to the Food Stamp/Supplemental Nutrition Assistance Program in Massachusetts.
+- There are different noncitizen eligibility rules for Emergency Assistance (shelter and rehousing services for homeless families) and for SNAP (food stamps).
+See www.masslegalservices.org under Legal Advocacy Guides for these programs.

 - DTA does not count the income of a sponsor unless you actually receive it and does not count sponsor assets at all.
 DTA Field Operations Memo 2008-65 (Dec.
 8, 2008).
 DTA also does not count sponsor income or assets for SNAP (food stamps) except in a few very special circumstances.

 - DTA cannot report you to immigration authorities unless you are under a final order of deportation and you show DTA a copy of the final order.
-106 C.M.R. § 203.675.
-You can choose not to provide DTA with information about your non-citizen status.
-See DTA's brochure, "What Immigrants Need to Know," attached to F.O.
-Memo 2004-34 (Sept.
-30, 2004).
+106 C.M.R. § 703.430.
+You can choose not to provide DTA with information about your noncitizen status.
+See DTA’s brochure, “What Noncitizens Need to Know,” (Sept.2009); DTA Online Guide (Noncitizen Introduction).